• Mental Health

 Phobia treatments may follow many paths, but one set of interventions involving a precise combination of therapy and medication can quickly and effectively resolve thanatophobia symptoms in children and adults.
 Even better, this form of treatment may help to address symptoms of co-occurring conditions like depression and anxiety.

-For almost any form of phobia, one therapy stands out as being highly effective, safe, and widely available.
 Cognitive behavioral therapy (CBT) addresses a person’s symptoms by looking at their thoughts, feelings, and behaviors surrounding death, dying, and the fear of death to understand the issue and treat the concern.4 When viewing a person through the lens of CBT, the therapist will inspect how a person’s thoughts about death and previous death-related behaviors will create feelings of intense anxiety and panic.

 CBT can help people learn new ways to shift their thinking patterns and calm their bodies to prevent and reduce the phobic response.
 CBT therapists can also educate and support people throughout the entire recovery process.

-More specific styles of CBT, like exposure and systematic desensitization, further aid the treatment process.
+More specific styles of CBT, like exposure therapy and systematic desensitization, further aid the treatment process.
 These therapy techniques involve putting the client in increasingly close contact with the anxiety provoking situation.
 In this case, the therapist will use creativity to have the client confront their fear of death.5

 Through pictures, videos, guided imagery, and in-person exposure, desensitization encourages the person to experience, not avoid, their fear while practicing relaxation techniques and positive self-talk.
 Exposure sessions can be very distressing, but the therapist will always supervise the experience to ensure safety and improvement.

-Intended Treatment Outcome & Timeline
+Treatment Outcome & Timeline

 Standard CBT can create wanted results in about 12 weeks, but exposure therapy can work more rapidly.6 Studies indicate exposure-oriented treatments can produce symptom relief and lasting change in as little as one 4-hour session.
 Similar studies show progress in four 1-hour sessions.4